manoplas/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP45.md

 #### Job offers

-This includes posting job offers across important blockchain publications and sites.
+This includes posting job offers across important Blockchain publications and sites.

 #### Recruitment Providers

-This section includes occassional lawyer services (i.g., GDPR management), a co-working space, and accountable services, among others.
+This section includes occassional lawyer services (i.g., GDPR management), a co-working space, and payment processing services, among others.

 #### Software Licenses

-Includes an ATS subscription (applicant tracking system), a subscription fee to the Linkedin Search Engine, G-Suite, Notion wiki and hosting, among others.
+Includes an ATS subscription (Applicant Tracking System), a subscription fee to the Linkedin Search Engine, G-Suite, Notion Wiki and hosting, among others.

-#### Others (i.e. gas fees)
+#### Others (i.e., gas fees)

-Includes a welcome pack for new joiners, gas fees and a contribution to the referral bonuses paid.
+Includes a welcome pack for new joiners, gas fees, and a contribution to the referral bonuses paid.

+### Budget Implementation

+The budget implementation will involve the standard SES-recommended setup with an auditor wallet.
+This will be added to the proposal ASAP.